What Is Local SEO? How Local Businesses Can Rank Higher on Google

 Which local SEO tools are best?

-Two of the best local SEO tools are BrightLocal and Semrush.
+Two of the best tools for local SEO are BrightLocal and Semrush.
 BrightLocal is the best SEO tool for monitoring your online presence (directory listings, online brand mentions, local rankings, and so on).
-On the other hand, Semrush is an all-in-one tool for keyword research, competitor analysis, automating local listings, and auditing your website to find out how to improve it.
+Semrush is an all-in-one tool for keyword research, competitor analysis, automating local listings, and auditing your website to find out how to improve it.
 Get more great recommendations in our list of the best local SEO tools.

 Bottom Line